cfsmp3/kimsufi-crawler/README.md

 - `"use_starttls": true` // forcing encrypted SMTP session using TLS (true by default)
 - `"use_ssl": false` // forcing encrypted SMTP session using SSL (false by default)
 - `"from_user": "sender@domain.com"`  // if smtp user is different from `from_email`
+- "debug_availability": "./availability.json" // Write availability (downloaded from Kimsufi) into a JSON file.
+Helps when models change.

 **Versions**